 While still in the fields, tobacco is treated with various harmful pesticides.
 These substances are also contained in cigarettes which your body accumulates through smoking.

 One particular substance is the root cause of cancer.
-It’s polonium-210, a substance that comes from calcium phosphate fertilizer, a widely-used tobacco pesticide.
+It’s polonium-210, a substance that comes from calcium phosphate fertilizer, a widely used tobacco pesticide.
 When this substance decomposes, it releases alpha particles which can damage the human cells with which they come in contact.

 According to research, the radiation emitted from these fertilizers causes the main lung damage.
 It also found that polonium caused cancer in laboratory animals.

-In 2009, a study has found that the radiation that you get from a 1 ½ cigarette pack is equivalent to 300 chest x-ray films per year.
+In 2009, a study found that the radiation that you get from a 1 ½ cigarette pack is equivalent to 300 chest x-ray films per year.

 According to a report by Nicotine and Tobacco Research in 2011, the tobacco industry is familiar with the danger caused by these radioactive chemicals.